Pseudoexpertise/Math-Odyssey-II/README.md

 ## Further Information

 For further information, please refer to the [standards folder](./standards/).
-To elaborate further, the following recommendations are provided:
+More specifically, the following information is provided:

 - [The rules](./standards/rules.md)
 - [The point distributon for the exercises](./standards/evaluation.md)